 • Be aware of proxemics and distance.
 If your customer closes the physical distance with you, then avoid stepping back (unless it’s clearly inappropriate or uncomfortable) as some cultures are very comfortable with a lack of physical space, and stepping back may be perceived as you trying to distance yourself from them.
 Alternatively, if you extend your hand to someone of the opposite gender and they refuse it, then be aware that this may be for religious reasons.
 Don’t take offence.
 Instead, nod your head and smile.
 If your customer is from the Middle East, then consider placing your right hand briefly over your heart and nodding your head while smiling.

 Although these points will go a long way in helping you to create a great impression with your foreign guests, there’s a wealth of cultural direction out there to help you further develop your cultural understanding.
 Cultural awareness training is now core training practice in most large international companies who recognise that harnessing cultural differences is critical to business success.

-Training South West offer cultural awareness training across Dorset, Devon, Somerset, Cornwall and Wiltshire.
-If you would like one of our professional, experienced cross cultural trainers with a specialist understanding of the tourism industry to deliver training to your staff then contact us.
+Training South West offers cultural awareness training across Dorset, Devon, Somerset, Cornwall, and Wiltshire.
+If you would like one of our professional, experienced cross-cultural trainers with a specialist understanding of the tourism industry to deliver training to your staff then contact us.